jubianchi/gitlabhq/doc/api/README.md

 - iid - is unique only in scope of a single project.
 When you browse issues or merge requests with Web UI, you see iid.

 So if you want to get issue with api you use `http://host/api/v3/.../issues/:id.json`.
 But when you want to create a link to web page - use  `http:://host/project/issues/:iid.json`

+## Data validation and error reporting

+When working with the API you may encounter validation errors.
+In such case, the API will answer with an HTTP `400` status.
+Such errors appear in two cases:

+* A required attribute of the API request is missing, e.g. the title of an issue is not given
+* An attribute did not pass the validation, e.g. user bio is too long

+When an attribute is missing, you will get something like:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "message":"400 (Bad request) \"title\" not given"
+    }

+When a validation error occurs, error messages will be different.
+They will hold all details of validation errors:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "message": {
+            "bio": [
+                "is too long (maximum is 255 characters)" ]
+        }
+    }

+This makes error messages more machine-readable.
+The format can be described as follow:

+    {
+        "message": {
+            "<property-name>": [
+                "<error-message>",
+                "<error-message>",
+                ...
+            ],
+            "<embed-entity>": {
+                "<property-name>": [
+                    "<error-message>",
+                    "<error-message>",
+                    ...
+                ],
+            }
+        }
+    }